Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 After reading GPS coordinates (either successfully or unsuccessfully), the Tracker uploads the data using LoRaWAN.
 As LoRaWAN can only transmit very short messages, the message formats contain only data bytes, no keys or data types are included.
 The meaning of a byte is determined by its position within a message.
-The tracker supports two dierent upload formats as described in the following:
+The tracker supports two different upload formats as described in the following:

 ##Lobaro upload format (since Firmware Version 5)
 Only a single massage format is used by the GPS Tracker, it has a fixed length of 17 bytes.
-Figure 5 and table 3 explain the message format used.
+The table explains the message format used.
 This format uses the decimal degrees notation for the location, e.g. 53.4724° north and 9.9334° east.
 Positive (+) values indicate north longitudes and east latitudes, negative (-) values indicate south longitudes and west latitudes.
 Both location values are transmitted as